 With September comes spring and Heritage Month in South Africa, but instead of spending the public holiday as just another day off, why not put down the braai tongs and rather go explore what really makes South Africa the amazing place it is?
 Our country is the ultimate melting pot of cultural diversity, from noisy and festive shebeens to endless coastline, winding vineyards and ancient heritage sites to museums – there’s truly something for everyone to enjoy.
 Whether you explore your own city or want to take advantage of the long weekend and travel to a whole new part of South Africa, there’s so much to explore and discover.
 No idea where to start?
-Flight Centre shares its top 5 spots to visit this Heritage Month.
+Here are our top 5 picks for best spots to visit this Heritage Month.

 1. Cultural Cape Town

 The Mother City is the perfect example of a rich, diverse heritage.
 From Table Mountain to the West Coast, there’s a little bit of everything to see.
 For something different, the Cape Malay community in the heart of the city’s Bo Kaap area offers a colourful attraction with some of the best culinary experiences around – the Bo Kaap Kombuis is the perfect spot for generations-old, traditional recipes.
 In the Constantia winelands, meanwhile, you can experience Cape Dutch history with the country’s oldest and still operational wine farm, Groot Constantia.
 Further south, Hout Bay’s fish and chips are famous for a reason – give them a try!

 2. Historic Kwa-Zulu Natal